 - Meet with a Career Connections staff member for a resume review (in-person, virtual, phone, e-mail)

-Cover letters are equally important tools in the job search process.
-The cover letter is a letter of application which accompanies or “covers” your resume to a prospective employer.
-It is designed to convince an employer that your skills and background make you worth interviewing. it highlights your skills and what you bring to a particular organization.
+A cover letter is a formal letter of application that accompanies your resume.
+It is designed to introduce yourself, convey genuine enthusiasm, and convince an employer that your unique skills and background make you worth interviewing.
+It highlights your skills and what you bring to a particular organization.
 It should convey enthusiasm for the opportunity, and demonstrate your knowledge of the employer’s goals and needs.

-Most cover letters are 3-5 paragraphs long and follow a simple formula:
+Most cover letters are 3 to 5 paragraphs long and follow a standard formula:

 To create a draft cover letter: